GashonHussein/CNN-PneumoniaClassification/README.md

 # CNN-PneumoniaClassification
-base resent, pretrained resent, and a pretrained frozen resnet model classification on pneumonia from X-Ray images
+Training and evaluation for three superdeep convolutional neural networks (base resent, pretrained resent, and a pretrained frozen resnet model) on x-ray images to detect pneumonia using Kaggle’s Chest X-Ray Images data set.